 Why should you visit the Terracotta Army Museum?

-The site represents the emperor’s palace and the areas excavated so far include offices, stables, halls, and other structures.
-The whole complex was buried beneath an unremarkable earth pyramid, protecting it from tomb raiders for two thousand years.
+The museum site represents the emperor’s palace.
+The areas excavated so far include offices, stables, halls, and other structures.
+The whole complex was buried beneath an unremarkable earth pyramid, protecting it from tomb raiders for two thousand years!